anypackage/docs/docs/provider-catalog/pkgx/about_Pkgx_Provider.md

 The `pkgx` package provider for `AnyPackage` module lets you interact with `pkgx` using standardized commands.

-The Programs package provider supports the following cmdlets.
+The Pkgx package provider supports the following cmdlets.

 - Find-Package
 - Get-Package